 Turquoise-coloured Glacier Lake is beautiful but so are some of the stops along the way.
 The North Saskatchewan River Crossing is photogenic as are the red chair views from the Howse River Overlook.
-It’s 18 km round-trip and there’s only 475 m of elevation gain.
 This would be one of the easier backpacking trips to do with older kids.
-From the lake there is the option to hike towards the Southeast Lyall Glacier but that trail may require some route-finding.
+From Glacier Lake there is the option to hike towards the Southeast Lyall Glacier but that trail may require some route-finding.

-If you’re visiting the Banff townsite and you only have time for one short hike, make it Tunnel Mountain.
-On a moderate grade you climb 260 m over 2.4 km one way.
+If you’re visiting the Banff townsite and you only have time for one of the short Banff hikes, make it Tunnel Mountain.
+On a moderate grade climb 260 m over 2.4 km one way.
 In winter, part of the road is closed so you may have to hike an additional 0.5 km.

 What you get on this hike is a pretty walk with a fantastic view of the Banff Townsite and the Bow Valley, the Mt.
 Norquay ski area, and the back view of Mt.
 Rundle.
-If you’re trying to get a handle on how the town is spread out, this hike will put it all in perspective.
+If you’re trying to get a handle on how the town is spread out, this is one of the top Banff hikes that will put it all in perspective.

-One of the most popular hikes in Banff National Park is the one up Johnston Canyon and onto the Inkpots.
-If you hate crowds (appreciating that it might be some time because of COVID that the trail is busy), I’d recommend starting early or late in the day, at least if it’s summer and the days are long.
+One of the most popular Banff hikes is the one up Johnston Canyon and onto the Inkpots.
+If you hate crowds, I’d recommend starting early or late in the day, at least if it’s summer and the days are long.

 The hike up Johnston Canyon is easy.
 It’s just 2.7 km to the second set of falls.
 From there it’s another 2.9 km one way to reach the Ink Pots.
 The total elevation gain is a very manageable 215 m.
 At the Ink Pots, you’ll find five turquoise green pools that maintain a year -round temperature of 4°C.

-A few hikes I haven’t done you might want to consider
+A few Banff hikes I haven’t done you might want to consider

 The Cory Pass hike has been on my list for years and yet I have yet to knock it off.
-The same goes for the Cascade Amphitheatre hike – which doesn’t actually get high marks for beauty unless you go in late June when the glacier lilies are in bloom.
-Still I’d like to do it, perhaps on an epic day to knock off Cascade Mountain.
+I finally did the Cascade Amphitheatre hike – which doesn’t actually get high marks for beauty unless you go in late June when the glacier lilies are in bloom.
 The other interesting hike/scramble is called The Onion.
 It’s near Bow Lake.